 This raises other pertinent questions about what account the payments were made, how much of the tranches were paid, and other issues surrounding the transparency of the deal and the fund disbursements.

-Umar accused of stealing $2.2 billion, depleted NBBF account before tenure completion
+Umar accused of stealing $2.2 million, depleted NBBF account before tenure completion

 In the course of these findings, several allegations were raised against Umar.